EVPFL/tools_ARM64/MPHEAAN-Python/README.md

-# MP-HEAAN-Python
+# MP-HEAAN-Python (ARM64 VERSION)
-This is a Python wrapper for MP-HEAAN library.
+This is a Python wrapper for MP-HEAAN library for ARM64.
 [MP-HEAAN](./MP-HEAAN) is a extension of HEAAN through the secret sharing of CKKS secret keys, to enable aggregation of homomorphic ciphertexts under multiple keys.
 [MP-HEAAN-Python] is a Python wrapper for MP-HEAAN library based on [HEAAN-Python](https://github.com/Huelse/HEAAN-Python).